Hong Kong University of Science and Technology Students' Union: Editorial Board

 Being the sole press agency within the university, The Editorial Board (編輯委員會) is responsible for maintaining WINGS (振翅) and WINGS High Fly Post (振翅之高飛報), the official publications of Union, providing chances for the free expressions of opinion among the student body.

 It is responsible for the enrichment of students' awareness on university affairs, social issues and lifestyle, as well as the promotion of literary development within the university.
 The board also monitors the other organs of the union thru the pressure of public opinion.

 The board consists of an Editor-in-Chief, two Assistant Editors-in-Chief, a Financial Controller, an Administrative Officer, a Marketing Officer as well as a number of Feature Editors and Designers.

 Activities

 Affiliated societies

 There are over 100 affiliated societies of different interests and academic disciplines affiliated to the union, under control and supervision by the Union Council's Affiliated Societies Committee (ASC).
-Apart from the "sponsored student groups" sponsored by the university's Student Affairs Office (SAO), all student societies recognised by the university authority are affiliated under the Students' Union.
+Apart from "Department-Associated Groups" (previously known as "sponsored student groups") supported by academic departments and administrative offices, all student societies recognised by the university authority are affiliated under the Students' Union.

 There are six types of affiliated societies in HKUST: